Who Are We

 Best Buddies was founded in the United States by Anthony Kennedy Shriver, nephew of the late 35th President of the United States, John F. Kennedy.
-There are Best Buddies international chapters operating in 50 different countries including: Australia, Brazil, Colombia, Cuba, Equador, Egypt, Germany, Ghana, Hong Kong, Ireland, Israel, Kenya, Mexico, the Netherlands, New Zealand, Phillipines, Scotland, Spain, Sweden, and Tanzania.
+There are Best Buddies programs operating in over 49 countries and territories world-wide.

-Best Buddies Canada was established in 1993 by Daniel Greenglass and Penny Shore and was incorporated as a registered Canadian charity in 1995.
-Our school programs help to create durable friendships between people with and without an intellectual or developmental disability (IDD).
-The ultimate goal is to make every school and community across Canada more inclusive and accepting of people with an IDD.
+Best Buddies Canada was established in 1993 by Daniel J. Greenglass and Penny Shore and was incorporated as a registered Canadian charity in 1995.
+Our school programs help to create lasting friendships between individuals with and without an intellectual or developmental disability (IDD).
+Our ultimate goal is to promote inclusion, acceptance, and friendship in every school and community across Canada.

 Our programs are geared towards people who have an intellectual or developmental disability (IDD).
-The IDD community that Best Buddies serves includes, but is not limited to, people with Down syndrome, autism, cerebral palsy, traumatic brain injury and other undiagnosed disabilities.
+The IDD community that Best Buddies serves includes, but is not limited to, people with Down syndrome, autism, Fragile X, Williams syndrome, cerebral palsy, traumatic brain injury and other undiagnosed disabilities.